mkalten/reacTIVision/README.txt

 The source distribution includes projects for all three supported platforms and their respective build systems: Linux, Win32, MacOS X.

-Win32:
+Windows:
 A Visual Studio 2012 project as well as all the necessary libraries and headers (SDL2, videoInput) are included.
-The project should build right away without any additional configuration.
+The project should build right away for 32bit and 64bit targets without additional configuration.

 Mac OS X:
 An Xcode project for Xcode version 3.2 or later is included.
-The build will require an installed SDL2 framework in order to compile properly.
+The build will require the SDL2 and VVUVCKit frameworks, in order to compile properly, just unzip the included Frameworks.zip

 Linux:
 Call make to build the application, the distribution also